solidjs-community/solid-primitives/packages/workers/README.md

 `createWorkerPool` - Creates a pool of workers and round-robins requests between each.

+`createSignaledWorker` - Creates a work with that reads and writes to signals.

 ## How to use it

 Create a basic web worker: